michelderu/vector-playgrounds/README.md

-# Collection of Vector Search playgrounds using different databases
+# 🛝 Vector Search playgrounds 🛝
 This repo contains multiple examples on how to use Vector Search with a selection of databases.
 The goal is to learn how to set them up, how to connect and how to semantically query the database.
 In some instances there's an integration with the popular framework [LangChain](https://python.langchain.com/docs/get_started/introduction).